Solar Panel Tilt Angle Calculator

 H/T to The Solar Nerd whose article taught me this solar tilt calculation method.

-5. A Stanford Research Team's Tilt Angle Formula
+5. A Stanford Research Team's Tilt Angle Formulas

 Our solar panel tilt calculator is based on a Stanford research paper.

-The researchers behind it analyzed optimal solar tilt angles for all countries worldwide.
-Then, they produced two formulas to calculate the optimal tilt angle for any given location.
+The researchers behind it analyzed optimal solar tilt angles for all countries worldwide using PVWatts.
+Then, they produced two formulas to calculate the optimal fixed-tilt PV angle for any given location based on latitude.

 What are these magical formulas, you ask?